T20X/notes/C++Classes.md

 If no user-declared constructors of any kind are provided for a class type (struct, class, or union), the compiler will always declare a default constructor as an inline public member of its class

+# array

+Destructors for the array elements are called in reverse order of their construction

+arrays cannot be copied, this is not valid int arr[3];
+int arr2[3] = arr;

+but you can copy std::array or class objects which got array sub-objects!